-- In large soup pot, add polenta along with 3 cups water, 1/2 tsp salt, cover and let soak overnight
+- In large soup pot, add polenta along with 3 cups water, ½ teaspoon salt, cover and let soak overnight

 - The next day, start simmering polenta for 10 minutes stirring continuously.
 Add broth and continue simmering, while stirring regularly for another 10-15 minutes.
 Add vegan butter and any additional salt and turn heat to the lowest setting and continue simmering. * If you don’t want to pre-soak the polenta, just follow package instructions.

 - Meanwhile, preheat oven to 400 degrees.

 - Trim greens off carrots and slice them in half.
-Add carrots to parchment paper-lined sheet and add 1 tbsp olive oil, 1/2 tsp salt and 1/4 tsp freshly ground pepper and combine.
+Add carrots to parchment paper-lined sheet and add 1 tablespoon olive oil, ½ teaspoon salt and ¼ teaspoon freshly ground pepper and combine.
 Roast carrots for 25 minutes or until tender but with a slight bite.

-- In small mixing bowl combine dijon mustard, 3 tbsp olive oil, and 1 tsp lemon juice and whisk well.
+- In small mixing bowl combine dijon mustard, 3 tablespoon olive oil, and 1 teaspoon lemon juice and whisk well.
 Set aside.

-- Meanwhile, preheat cast iron skillet on medium heat, add 1 tbsp olive oil and chopped red onion and a pinch of salt.
+- Meanwhile, preheat cast iron skillet on medium heat, add 1 tablespoon olive oil and chopped red onion and a pinch of salt.
 Cook until translucent, about 10 minutes.
 Next, add garlic and cook for 30 seconds.
 Turn up the heat, add wine or broth and deglaze pan for 2 minutes.

 - Reduce heat back to medium and add sliced, mushrooms, thyme and kale.
 Cook for 10 minutes until mushrooms are soft and the kale has wilted.